Woodstock Times, November 30, 2006

 keep the art from becoming precious."
 He says the process is a mixture: part wrestling, part "flow."

-that he's put into his daily creative work in his studios, with these paintings, has taught him another serious lesson: that
+he's put into his daily creative work in his studios, with these paintings, has taught him another serious lesson: that to be

 end, it's a way of keeping my sanity," he says.
 "I come in here and work things out that I like.
 And that's art."